Welcome to the Isle of Jura

 Jura has a lot to offer its visitors

 There are many historical sites of interest, varying from Iron Age Forts, ancient burial grounds and standing stones.
 Craighouse is a lovely village and the main settlement on the island with a shop, tearoom annex bistro and a hotel.
-In Craighouse Jura’s only distillery can be found which is open for visitors by appointment.
+In Craighouse Jura’s whisky distillery can be found which is open for visitors.
 Jura’s west coast is wild and not easy accessible, but offers the visitors wildlife, stunning views and the feeling of being alone on the world.
-Why not find out for yourself and enjoy the Isle of Jura Video.

 Jura is a walkers paradise and the Paps of Jura are the main destination for many walkers.
 Other parts of the island give almost unlimited freedom of walking just about anywhere.
-In the south of the island is Jura House, which was built by the Campbell’s of Jura, and the Walled Garden, which is unfortunately not open for visitors at the moment.
-For accommodation on the island visit our accommodation pages, for accommodation in other parts of Scotland please visit the Scotland Accommodation Directory.
+In the south of the island is Jura House, which was built by the Campbell’s of Jura, and you can walk around the golf course (please keep dogs on lead if anyone is playing golf).
+The uninhabited west coast is also a great place for walkers, staying in one of the three bothies Jura has to offer.
+For other slightly more luxurious accommodation on the island visit our Where To Stay page.